Prince (Prince of Persia): Other versions

-A third variation of the prince appears in the 2008 reboot and its companion game The Fallen King.
+A third variation of the Prince appears in the 2008 reboot and its companion game The Fallen King.
 Mattes explained that the goal for the character design was to show his transformation into a prince through his epic journey.
 Additional inspiration was drawn from characters such as Sinbad from One Thousand and One Nights, Han Solo from Star Wars, and Aragorn from The Lord of the Rings.
 Mattes explained that when designing the character, Ubisoft wanted to communicate visually the dichotomy of the life of an adventurer.
-As a sign of wealth, the prince wears red and blue cloth as a turban and scarves, contrasting against his protective plain leather leggings.
+As a sign of wealth, the Prince wears red and blue cloth as a turban and scarves, contrasting against his protective plain leather leggings.
 The Prince also had a companion in the form of Elika.
 Their relationship was based on the story and gameplay relationship between the Prince in The Sands of Time and Farah, which had worked well.
-A version of the Prince was initially considered as protagonist for a next-generation title, but director Patrice Désilet decided a royal character was unsuitable, and the project evolved into the standalone Assassin's Creed (2007).
+A version of the Prince was initially considered as protagonist for a next-generation title, but director Patrice Désilet decided a royal character was unsuitable, and the project evolved into the standalone game Assassin's Creed (2007).
+For The Lost Crown, which was designed as a modern take on the Prince of Persia concept, the Prince character was both named and relegated to a non-playable character.